cs544-wisc/f23/p3/README.md

 -   Sept 30: Add additional `Predict` test case in `docker_autograde.py`
 -   Sept 30: Add comments in `autograde.py`
 -   Sept 30: Use -`Request` and -`Response` in `modelserver.proto`
+-   Oct 02: Reword hit/miss rate to hit and miss rate (your hit rate is the number of hits divided by the total number of calls)

 ## Part 1: Prediction Cache